Skip to main content

 • stability

-The game suffers from significant stability issues, with numerous glitches affecting gameplay, such as problems with crafting and puzzles.
-Players report a frustrating experience due to these bugs, which detract from the overall enjoyment, despite some potential for improvement in future updates.
-Overall, the game's current state is deemed too unstable and short to justify a purchase.
+The game's stability is heavily criticized, with numerous reports of glitches affecting gameplay, such as issues with crafting and puzzles.
+Players have noted that the experience is marred by bugs and performance problems, making it feel incomplete and frustrating, despite some potential for improvement in future updates.
+Overall, the game is currently deemed too unstable for a worthwhile purchase.

 • “Unfortunately that didn't happen, this game glitches like crazy.
 The first glitch was the workbench; it wouldn't let me combine the items.
 After trying about 1000 different directions, I decided to check online to see what I was doing wrong.
 I did nothing wrong; the game just didn't want to register that I was crafting.”